kip-dk/angular-xrm-webresource/README.md

 ## Add a simple typescript xrm service that will allow data access through dynamic 365 WebApi

-So far, we have focused on the process of bootstrapping and deploying an angular 4 application and make it run as a web resource within Dynamic 365.
-But creating such application, also indicates that we wish to access data from the dynamic solution, otherwise what is the point of deploying it there.
+So far, we have focused on the process of bootstrapping and deploying an angular 4 application and make it run as a web resource within Dynamics 365.
+But creating such application, also indicates that we wish to access data from the Dynamics solution, otherwise what is the point of deploying it there.

-Therefore, I will now extend the angular application with a simple service than can use the Dynamic 365 WebApi to access data.
+Therefore, I will now extend the angular application with a simple service than can use the Dynamics 365 Web Api to access data.
 I will not explore the full api, you can find details here:

 [Dynamic 365 WebApi](https://msdn.microsoft.com/en-us/library/mt771226.aspx)

 First of all, i added a shared folder to the app dir to hold my xrm web api service.
-There i added ```xrm.service.ts```.
+There i added ```shared\xrm.service.ts```.
 Beside importing angular http, this file also defines some interfaces

 ```typescript
 import { Injectable } from '@angular/core';